-In fact, Wikileaks, sealed with the seal of conspiracy, promptly started to elementary my dear Catson behave as a mainstream stakeholder shaking hands with whoever like the barons of the privacy (Snowwden out of Assange’s body) to the over consumed media product Michael Moore!
+In fact, Wikileaks, sealed with the seal of conspiracy, promptly started to elementary my dear Catson behave as any mainstream stakeholder shaking hands with whoever like the barons of the privacy (Snowwden out of Assange’s body) to the over consumed media product Michael Moore!
 Only are missing Good Amy (God, Amy!) and Go Go Klein! to get the portrayal completed (but oups they’re women so skip it).

-BUT to my dismay, they argued that a media source reaching a kind of public interest should necessarily convert into a political actor, raising voices with dubious demagogical arguments in such a perfectly polished brand (The Intercept?
+BUT to my dismay, they argued that a media source reaching a kind of public interest should necessarily convert into a political influencer deciding into the place of people of who is going to govern the nation and raising dubious and demagogic arguments of pseudo-counterpower into new media in such a perfectly polished hispterized brand (The Intercept?
 Catch that one).
 Oh my godness.

 Anyway, one thing is sure in ontology and politics, transparency and privacy are not going the same way.

 TOR Signal), we came to a really confusing situation where the proper guy that was supposed to guarantee our civic liberties turned himself into a reseller for an app (i.e. Security for the poors) that incidently exposes its users to breaches and targeted surveillance.
 Well you can fix it if you happen to have a friend who is a hacker though (but I have been said it is hard to find).

-Hell yeah i’m talking responsability.
+Hell yeah i’m talking about accountability and reputation.
 Of course, we don’t want the same thing to happen to Wikileaks because we need hope.
 We need to believe that a change is possible.
 For once.
 Yes.
 Well.
 That was the positive moment.
 Even if I wouldn’t give my caution if the dark web is good or bad, we have to be vigilant that we are maybe, in this period of post-crazy idiot yet successful elected Trump with a risk of concentration of the power – our power – into the hands of ex-political opponents.
 They are for sure in a position for taking control over both informational networks and political power, which is BAD THING.